dancer1325/grpc-java/COMPILING.md

 ```

 ### Notes for IntelliJ
+* Recommendation
-Building in IntelliJ works best when you import the project as a Gradle project and delegate IDE
+  * import the project as a Gradle project &
-build/run actions to Gradle.
+  * delegate IDE build/run actions to Gradle

-You can find this setting at:
 ```Settings -> Build, Execution, Deployment
       -> Build Tools -> Gradle -> Runner
       -> Delegate IDE build/run actions to gradle.
 ```

+TODO: Next to check

 How to Build Code Generation Plugin
 -----------------------------------